If you are applying for this course from within the UK click Apply Now

 Close

-Gain a unique insight into cultural theory, mass communication, films, TV Genres and more.
+Gain unique insight into cultural theory, mass communication, films, TV genres, and more.
 Get skilled in critical analysis and build your independent judgement.
 Build a foundation to launch your career in the media.

 This course explores and explains the diverse patterns of media and offers a comprehensive understanding of media power, media use, and the increasing significance of media in contemporary culture and society.

-Engage with a mix of critical approaches: cultural studies, communication studies, film studies and media studies.
-You'll also study a wide range of related topics including everyday life, popular culture, digital media cultures, cultural representation, gender and ethnic identities and sexualities.
+Engage with a mix of critical approaches including cultural studies, communication studies, film studies, and media studies.
+You'll also study a wide range of related topics including everyday life, popular culture, digital media cultures, cultural representation, and gender and ethnic identities and sexualities.

 Throughout your studies, you’ll be guided and supported by our experts.
-You’ll work with academics at the Centre for Research in Media and Cultural Studies and study alongside scriptwriters, film makers, radio producers, and independent film producers.
-Many of the key books you will learn from have been written by lecturers.
+You’ll work with academics at the Centre for Research in Media and Cultural Studies and study alongside scriptwriters, filmmakers, radio producers, and independent film producers.
+Many of the key books you'll learn from have been written by lecturers.

 Gain a range of transferable skills including presentation skills, critical analysis, independent thinking, written and research skills, and the ability to work in groups and on your own.
 In your final year, you'll put your skills and knowledge into practice in a major independent research project.

-If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
-All modules are taught during the day time and you will be studying alongside full-time students.
+If you study this course on a part-time basis, you'll typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
+All modules are taught during the day and you'll be studying alongside full-time students.

 Our typical offer is: